Sustainable Construction

 In built

-Continuously improving the sustainability performance of our business and of our products is a key element of sustainable construction.
-We do this by ensuring our raw materials are responsibly sourced, protecting the environment and enhancing biodiversity through excellent site stewardship, reducing carbon, water and waste, increasing recycled content and improving transport efficiency.
+We are continuously improving the sustainable performance of both our business and our products.
+These include ensuring our raw materials are responsibly sourced, protecting the environment and enhancing biodiversity through excellent site stewardship, reducing carbon, water and waste, increasing recycled contents and improving transport efficiency.

 In construction